NatashaMundada/NatashaMundada/README.md

 **Hello, I'm Natasha Mundada.**

+I'm pursuing master's in computer science at Northeastern University.
+I have 2+ years of industry experience of developing and deploying softwares.

 I'm passionate about low-level programming, compiler design, CPUs and operating system concepts.
 I believe embedded systems like CPUs, OS, etc. will get smarter with the increasing demand and high computational requirements of Artificial Intelligence, Machine Learning, etc. And I would love to contribute to making a significant difference and taking machine-level programming to the next level. 🤓